MooersLab/MooersLab/README.md

 ### What about MyST?

 MyST expands to Markedly Structured Text.
-The group working on that Book project associated with Jupyter is developing a new system.
-It is an enhanced version of Markdown being developed to interface with Jupyter notebooks and support their utilization in scientific publishing.
+MyST is an enhanced version of Markdown being developed to interface with Jupyter notebooks and support their utilization in scientific publishing.
 You can export files to LaTeX, MS Word, and PDF.

 MyST is part of the dream of converting Jupyter into a literate programming platform and supporting the conversion of scientific Publications into highly extensible documents.